gisktzh/gb3-web_ui/README.md

 The `ActiveMapItem` is an abstract class; the actual implementation is delegated to subclasses within the `implementations` subfolder, representing different types of layers that can be added to a map, such as `Gb2WmsActiveMapItem`.
-Since configuration for these layers differs, the `ActiveMapItem` has a property `configuration` which is a discriminated union type `ActiveMapItemConfiguration`, holding all layer configurations.
-This allows for a flexible combination of `ActiveMapItem`s and their configurations.
+Since configuration for these layers differs, the `ActiveMapItem` has a property `settings` which is a discriminated union type `ActiveMapItemSettings`, holding all layer settings.
+This allows for a flexible combination of `ActiveMapItem`s and their settings.

 As a variation of the [visitor pattern](https://refactoring.guru/design-patterns/visitor), the `ActiveMapItem` also has an abstract method `addToMap` which the subclasses need to imlement - this method is responsible for adding a given